Q. Who is eligible to sign up for Athletic?

 Q. What happens if 20 people sign up for the athletic league?

 A. In theory, the athletic league has no limit on teams we can enter so we could enter 2 teams.
 In practice however, the athletic league is going to be a very competitive league made up of kids who were selected from an assessment, so these teams may have a very difficult time competing.
 If we have a large amount of registrations for the athletic league in a particular grade, then we will have third party evaluators come to a practice to assess the players skills.
 They will make recommendations on which league they feel players would be better suited.
-It is up to the parent and coaches for that grade on what to do with those recommendations.
 If a player moves from the athletic to the recreational league, a refund will be given for the cost difference.

 Q. Will there be tryouts?